Ananya-github/Audio-signal-classification/README.md

 * Chroma Features (12)

 The dataset obtained after performing feature extraction is provided as `Extracted_Features.csv`.
 `Machine_Learning.ipynb` contains the code for dimensionality reduction using Principal Component Analysis (PCA) and model preperaion.
 The final model was trained on the reduced dataset containing 20 principal components.
-The Machine Leraning models used along with their accuracy are :
+The Machine Learning models used along with their accuracy are :

 * Support Vector Machines (80%)
 * Random Forest Classifier (81%)